-For profit share awards representing 2018 retention, the conversion price was the volume weighted average price from May 14, 2018 up to and including the date of the allocation, which was June 21, 2018.
-That price was calculated to be AUD 113.76 (USD \$80.75) per share.
+For retained profit share awards representing 2019 retention, the allocation price was the weighted average price of the share acquired for the 2019 purchase period from May 13, 2019 up to and including the date of the allocation, which was June 24, 2019.
+That price was calculated to be AUD 122.37 (USD \$75.13) per share.
 Share based compensation is measured based on fair value, determined by the grant-date fair value price.
-The weighted average fair value of the awards granted during the financial year was AUD 121.95 (USD \$86.56) per share.
-Vesting for retained deferred profit share awards is five years, transitional awards vest after seven years and retained profit share awards vest after three years.
-They are also subject to forfeiture in certain circumstances.